At first, I didn’t think anyone would care much about raw eggs. I mean, who really eats them that often except maybe Mr. Olympia wannabes?

 Then a reader pointed out that cookie dough would have raw eggs in it.
 Sweet hammer of Thor, this one had to be addressed immediately!
 Raw eggs are in everything wonderful – brownie mix, Caesar salad (sometimes), homemade mayonnaise (if you’re Martha Stewart) and cookie dough.

 Salmonella bacteria is everywhere and it spreads easily.
 The bacteria can be found in the intestinal tracts of animals, birds, reptiles, insects, and people.
-While the egg itself may not be contaminated when you buy it, it can become contaminated from improper handling with unclean hands, pets, other foods and kitchen equipment.
+Eggs can become contaminated while being formed (meaning it can be inside the egg), or the outside can become contaminated from improper handling with unclean hands, pets, other foods and kitchen equipment.
+You can’t win!

 If you eat an egg containing salmonella, you may experience abdominal cramps, diarrhea, nausea, vomiting, chills, fever and/or headache within 6 to 72 hours after consuming it.
 You’re usually over it within 4 to 7 days and while it doesn’t affect your baby directly, there is a very low chance that it can escalate into sepsis which CAN affect your baby.
 Dehydration is the bigger concern so keep watch for that if you have a prolonged assplosion going on.